bastintonyroy/bastintonyroy.github.io/_pages/publications.md

 --
 * Paper 1

+2001
+--
+1. Venkatasubramanian, K., Bastin Tony Roy, S. and Dasari, M.V., 2001.
+[Teaching and using PSP in a software engineering course: an experience report](/publications/2001/2001_1.pdf).
+In Software Engineering Education and Training Annual Conference.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>